magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # Outline

+font <- large

-* What are software agents and AI agents?
+* What are AI agents?
 * Why use them?
 Why be cautious?
 * How to build an AI agent from scratch?
+* Application: Stan Assistant
-* Application: Exploring the DANDI Archive
+* Application: Exploring the DANDI Archive (public neurophysiology data)
 * What could possibly go wrong?
 * Spurious discovery tests
 * What's next?